 Bonsai without wiring – sounds too good to be true right?
 One of the things I loved about bonsai when I first started was all the designs.
-It’s incredible to see how even though most species like Chinese Elms start out looking exactly the same, with a little bit of work and patience you can get drastically different looks.
+It’s incredible to see how even though most species, like Chinese Elms, start out looking exactly the same, with a little bit of work and patience, you can get drastically different looks.

 To style a bonsai tree without using aluminum or copper wires, simply replace the metal wires for a replacement that will generate the same effect.
 Typically using bamboo, thread, yarn, jute rope or even rubber bands tends to work best.
-To style, simply maneuver your bonsai into position and then wrap your material around your branches accordingly.
+To style, simply maneuver your bonsai into position and wrap your material around your branches accordingly.

 So which of these options works best?
-And are there any alternatives that you can follow if you want to grow your bonsai without doing any artificial wiring regardless of the material?
+And are there any alternatives that you can follow if you want to grow your bonsai without doing any artificial wiring, regardless of the material?
 Keep reading to find out more

 Bonsai without wiring

 Using wiring for bonsai is easily one of the oldest forms of manipulating your bonsai into exactly how you want it to look.

 Struggling with a branch that seems to grow three wrong ways?
 Whip out the wire!
 Made a mistake after wiring your bonsai the first time?
 No worries, simply rewire!